cscart/docs/en/user_guide/mobile_app/faq.rst

 For now, the app supports only English and Russian: when one of these languages is selected on your device, the app will be displayed in that language.
 These translations are provided by the CS-Cart team.

-The texts of the mobile app come with CS-Cart and Multi-Vendor as a part of the **Mobile Application** add-on.
+The texts of the mobile app come with Multi-Vendor as a part of the **Mobile Application** add-on.
 Once other languages are supported, translations into them will be made by the CS-Cart community and checked by our partners `in our project at CrowdIn <https://crowdin.com/project/cs-cart-latest>`_.

 .. image:: img/crowdin_project.png
     :align: center